overviewer/Minecraft-Overviewer/README.rst

 If you are running hey0's Server Mod, you can use the MapMarkers plugin to generate live player positions.
-The plugin will output markers.json, which needs to be in the output directory along with index.html
+The plugin will output markers.json, which needs to be in the output directory along with index.html You should also copy smiley.gif from the webpage directory to the map output, as it is used for player positions (see maprefresh.js)